 vCare Final Open Event

-The main event will take place in Brussels on August 29 in the Scotland house, Rdpt Robert Schuman 6, 1040 Bruxelles, Belgium, next to the main European Commission building (Berlaymont).
-We very much welcome a physical participation but a remote participation is also possible.
+The main event took place in Brussels on August 29 in the Scotland house Rdpt Robert Schuman 6, 1040 Bruxelles, Belgium, next to the main European Commission building (Berlaymont).
+Both physical participation and remote participation were possible.

-A workshop with the project Lifebots exchange will follow the final event on August 30 in the morning.
-This event is also open to all interested people upon preliminary registration.
-It will explore more specifically the question of interaction between humans and robots, be them digital or physical.
+A workshop with the project Lifebots Exchange followed the final event on August 30 in the morning.
+This event was also open to all interested people following preliminary registration.
+It explored more specifically the question of interaction between humans and robots, whether digital or physical.

-The event has not been conceived as a promotional one.
-Rather we hope to create a vivid opportunity for people, organisations, companies and projects to shape to further integrate all the actors of the @Home paradigm.
-All attendees, both present on site or connected virtually will have thus the opportunity to interact with the speakers and the audience.
-You may register separately for the final event on day 1 and the workshop on day 2.
+The event was not conceived as a promotional one.
+Rather the intention was to provide a dynamic opportunity for people, organisations, companies and projects to shape the further integration of all the actors of the @Home paradigm.
+All attendees, both present on site or connected virtually, thus had the opportunity to interact with the speakers and the audience.

 DAY 1: Monday 29 August: 10-18, Break at 13.00 and 16.00